aosabook/500lines/cluster/CHAPTER.rst

 Unfortunately, Cluster will not run for long without failing due to ever-growing memory use and message size.

 In the protocol definition, acceptors and replicas form the "memory" of the protocol, so they need to remember everything.
-These components never know when they will receive a request for an old slot, perhaps from a lagging replica or leader.
+These classes never know when they will receive a request for an old slot, perhaps from a lagging replica or leader.
 To maintain correctness, then, they keep a list of every decision, ever, since the cluster was started.
 Worse, these decisions are transmitted between replicas in ``Welcome`` messages, making these messages enormous in a long-lived cluster.